orgads/pytest-assignment/README.md

 The list of intents for the bots should be stored in the bots db and EVERY new intent will be added to the db.

-EVERY time the bot attempts to execute a command for example: play_sound it should check in the current configuration if the bot supports it.

 Intent types (you can add more if you want):
 * play_sound
 * tell_joke